Proposed Amendments to the Constitution of the United States of America

-In addition to creating these eight new amendments, we are striking one, the Second Amendment.
+In addition to creating these eight new amendments, we are repealing one, the Second Amendment.
 Henceforth, no person or entity within the borders of the United States shall be permitted to possess firearms of any description.
 This includes not only private persons but also military and law enforcement.
 No guns, period!
 We have allocated a substantial budget to collect and destroy them.
 All of them!

 Thank you, and God bless America.